News update 5th November 2020

-Further to the update below, the forthcoming SEISS grant will now cover 40% of profits.
+Further to the update below, the forthcoming SEISS grant will now cover 80% of profits.
 This means the maximum grant payable has increased from £1,875 to £3,750.
+You can read more on the .gov.uk site here.

 Update 24th September 2020